MainulDip/iOS-study/apps-uikit-no-interface-builder/UICollectionView-Programmatic-Intro/README.md

 This class already extends the `UIViewController` and confronts to the `UICollectionViewDelegate` and `UICollectionViewDataSource` protocols.

 Behind the scene, `view` property form the UIViewController is the parent of the `collectionView` property of the UICollectionViewController.
 So changing background will be visible when done on `collectionView.backgroundColor`

+### ...Layout vs ...FlowLayout:
+The `UICollectionViewLayout` is for implementing custom collection view that requires some advanced functionality ie, both way of scrolling (X and Y axis).

+And `UICollectionViewFlow` layout provide some default structure already implemented.